Germany–United States relations: Since 2001

 Longstanding close relations with the United States flourished especially under the Obama Administration (2009–2017).
-In 2016 President Barack Obama hailed Chancellor Angela Merkel as his “closest international partner.”
+In 2016 President Barack Obama hailed Chancellor Angela Merkel as his "closest international partner."

-However relations worsened dramatically during the Trump administration (2017–2021), especially regarding NATO funding, trade, tariffs, and Germany's energy dependence upon the Russian Federation.Stefan Theil, "Berlin's Balancing Act: Merkel Needs Trump-But Also Needs to Keep Her Distance."
-Foreign Affairs 96 (2017): 9–16.
+However relations worsened dramatically during the Trump administration (2017–2021), especially regarding NATO funding, trade, tariffs, and Germany's energy dependence upon the Russian Federation.
 In May 2017, Merkel met Donald Trump, the paternal grandson of German immigrants.
 His statements that the U.S. had been taken advantage of in trade deals during previous administrations had already strained relations with several EU countries and other American allies.
 Without mentioning Trump specifically, Merkel said after a NATO summit "The times when we could completely rely on others are, to an extent, over," This came after Trump had said "The Germans are bad, very bad" and "See the millions of cars they are selling to the U.S. Terrible.
 We will stop this."

 In 2021 talks and meetings with Merkel and other European leaders, President Joe Biden spoke of bilateral relations, bolstering transatlantic relations through NATO and the European Union, and closely coordinating on key issues, such as Iran, China, Russia, Afghanistan, climate change, the COVID-19 pandemic and multilateral organizations.
 In early February 2021, Biden froze the Trump administration's withdrawal of 9,500 troops from U.S. military bases in Germany.
 Biden's freeze was welcomed by Berlin, which said that the move "serves European and transatlantic security and hence is in our mutual interest."

 Merkel met Biden in Washington on July 15, 2021, with an agenda covering COVID-19 pandemic, global warming and economic issues.
-Trump's opposition to the $11 billion Nord Stream 2 gas pipeline remains an unresolved issue under Biden.
+Trump's opposition to the $11 billion Nord Stream 2 gas pipeline remained an unresolved issue under Biden.

+On February 15, 2025, Olaf Scholz slammed JD Vance’s calls to end political "firewalls" against the far-right Alternative for Germany (AfD) party, condemning U.S. interference in Germany’s democracy.
+Speaking at the Munich Security Conference, he argued that supporting the AfD contradicted lessons from Germany’s Nazi past.
+Vance, who met AfD candidate Alice Weidel but not Scholz, criticized Europe's establishment and called for stricter migration policies.
+With Germany’s election a week away, center-right frontrunner Friedrich Merz also told Vance to back off and criticized Donald Trump for banning AP from White House coverage.